NCBI-Hackathons/Structural_Variants_CSHL/README.md

 3. It uses a modified version of dwgsim to simulate illumina reads per fragment

 # DangerTrack: A scoring system for difficult to assess regions.
-This method uses various information such as SVs calls and mapability to generate a score for every 5kbp region.
+This method uses various information such as SVs calls and mapability to generate a score for every 5 kb region.

+DangerTrack has been moved to its own repository: https://github.com/NCBI-Hackathons/DangerTrack